 - Make sure social media posts also follow the same style.
 Consistency is key!

-- Most LibraryAware templates include a branding block with your library's name, address, phone number, website URL, and logo.
+- Many LibraryAware templates include a branding block that will be filled with your library's name, address, phone number, website URL, and logo.
 To choose templates with a branding block, look for the grey "placeholder" area in the template thumbnail or preview.

 - Choose photos that evoke those emotions in a positive way.
 Be consistent to be effective.